An inexpensive biasing system for use in electrostatic steering of ions

 The ability to steer or axially shift an ion beam is crucial in most ion optical systems.
-If a steering element were to axially accelerate or decelerate the ion beam, it would act as a focusing element and induce a axial displacement dependent steering.
+If a steering element were to axially accelerate or decelerate the ion beam, it would act as a focusing element and induce an axial displacement dependent steering.
 To prevent such undesirable behavior, the steering element must be at the same nominal potential as the preceding optical element.
-Often, this requires such a steering system to have a nominal potential of several kilovolts.
+Often, this requires such a steering system to have a nominal potential exceeding 1000~V.

-One solution is to bias each element with an independent high-voltage supply.
+A common approach is to bias each element with an independent high-voltage supply.
 However, this quickly becomes prohibitively expensive.
-A common alternate solution, often employed when the beam line itself if on some high-voltage potential, is to use a high-voltage isolation transformer to ``float" an array of digital-to-analog (DAC) circuits on the beam potential.
+A common alternate solution, often employed when the beam line itself is on some high-voltage potential, is to use a high-voltage isolation transformer to ``float" an array of digital-to-analog (DAC) circuits on the beam potential.
 In cases where the beam line is biased at some high-voltage potential, such a DAC system is generally a minor addition to other devices (vacuum pumps and gauges, ion detectors, etc.) which would be powered from such an isolation transformer.
-However, in a case where the beam line is not biased, it is an expensive and bulky option that must be accompanied by optical isolation for digital communication with the DAC.
+However, in a case where the beam line is not biased, it is an expensive and bulky option that must also be accompanied by optical isolation equipment for digital communication with the DAC.

-In the implementation of our multi-reflection time-of-flight mass spectrograph \cite{Schury2014} as part of the SHE-Mass project \cite{SHE-Mass} at the RIKEN Nishina Center for Accelerator Based Science (RNC), we had a need for the biasing of four beam steerer-shifters, each with its own nominal voltage.
+In the implementation of our multi-reflection time-of-flight mass spectrographs (MRTOF-MS) \cite{Schury2014}\cite{MarcoZD}\cite{KISS-MRTOF} at the RIKEN Nishina Center for Accelerator Based Science (RNC), we had a need for the biasing of eight-element beam steerer-shifters (see Fig.~\ref{figElectrodes}).
 This made the use of multiple, independent high-voltage supplies uneconomical.
-Because the beam line itself is not biased in our system, and space is highly limited, the use of isolation transformers was also undesirable.
-To overcome these limitations, we have designed an inexpensive, compact, high-precision steerer-shifter bias system.
+Because the beam line itself is not biased in our system, and space is highly limited, a compact solution was particularly desirable.
+To meet these needs, we have designed an inexpensive, compact, high-precision steerer-shifter bias system.